tocomo/chef-prometheus/README.md

 ### prometheus::use_lwrp

-Used to load promethus cookbook from wrapper cookbook.
+Used to load prometheus cookbook from wrapper cookbook.

 `prometheus::use_lwrp` doesn't do anything other than allow you to include the Prometheus cookbook into your wrapper or app cookbooks.
 Doing this allows you to